Searching for strongly coupled AdS matter with multi-trace deformations: Introduction

 The four-point function \eqref{intro_blockexp} is of order $\mathcal O(N^0)$, signaling a clear breakdown of large-$N$ factorization, as anticipated from \eqref{intro_OPE}.
 This suggests that the interaction of four bulk fields dual to $\bfO$ must be strong in the sense that it is independent of $G_N$.
 However, the four-point function \eqref{intro_blockexp} cannot be interpreted as originating from a local interaction in the bulk.
 If it could, the correlator would exhibit a bulk-point singularity \cite{Gary:2009ae,Heemskerk:2009pn,Maldacena:2015iua}.
 Here, we find no such singularity at order $\lambda^2$ since our correlator consists of a finite number of conformal blocks, each of which is regular in the bulk-point limit.
 Therefore, the four-point function \eqref{intro_blockexp} must arise from an interaction that is not localized deep in the interior of AdS.
 It could however be the result, for example, of a boundary term in the effective Lagrangian.

 Our characterization of exactly marginal operators of arbitrary trace and their effect for various scalings at large $N$ is exhaustive.
 While we have not analysed higher-trace deformations explicitly, we expect similar results to those obtained here.\footnote{Marginal quadruple-trace operators were discussed in \cite{Heemskerk:2009pn} and again found to affect only a finite number of conformal blocks.} Our results suggest that exactly marginal multi-trace operators can break large-$N$ factorization but cannot induce local couplings in the bulk.
 Single-trace deformations, on the other hand, always preserve large-$N$ factorization.
-We conclude that holographic CFTs dual to strongly coupled bulk matter cannot be continuously connected to factorizing theories on a conformal manifold, and must therefore be isolated points in the CFT landscape.
-While this conclusion is reached from explicit calculations in two-dimensions, we expect similar statements to apply to other exactly marginal multi-trace deformations that break large-$N$ factorization in higher dimensions.\footnote{With the caveat that exactly marginal multi-trace deformations do not exist for all $d$, and at any given $d$ beyond two dimensions, there is a maximal possible number of traces that leads to a marginal operator.
-This follows from the unitarity bound.}